finbourne/lusid-sdk-csharp/sdk/docs/PortfoliosApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new PortfoliosApi(Configuration.Default);
-            var scope = scope_example;  // string | The scope of the portfolio
-            var code = code_example;  // string | The code of the portfolio
-            var effectiveAt = effectiveAt_example;  // string | Optional.
-The effective date of the data (optional) var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | Optional.
-The AsAt date of the data (optional) var sortBy = new List<string>(); // List<string> | Optional.
-Order the results by these fields.
-Use use the '-' sign to denote descending order e.g. -MyFieldName (optional) var start = 56;  // int? | Optional.
-When paginating, skip this number of results (optional) var limit = 56;  // int? | Optional.
-When paginating, limit the number of returned results to this many. (optional)
+            var scope = scope_example;  // string | The scope of the portfolio to list the properties for. var code = code_example;  // string | The code of the portfolio to list the properties for.
+Together with the scope this uniquely              identifies the portfolio. var effectiveAt = effectiveAt_example;  // string | The effective datetime at which to list the portfolio's properties.
+Defaults to the current LUSID system datetime if not specified. (optional) var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The asAt datetime at which to list the portfolio's properties.
+Defaults to return the latest version of each property if not specified. (optional)

             try
             {
                 // [EARLY ACCESS] Get portfolio properties
-                PortfolioProperties result = apiInstance.GetPortfolioProperties(scope, code, effectiveAt, asAt, sortBy, start, limit);
+                PortfolioProperties result = apiInstance.GetPortfolioProperties(scope, code, effectiveAt, asAt);
                 Debug.WriteLine(result);
             }
             catch (ApiException e)